GrantPem/Real_Allele/README.md

 # Real_Allele
 -Uses biopython version 1.81

--This script takes a FASTA file and reports the alleles
+-This script takes a consensus FASTA file for any gene and reports the alleles

 -The script assumes that the input file will be named in this format
-gene_01.fasta (2 fields with underscores is important)
+Gene_Exon.fasta (A minimum of 2 fields with underscores is required)

 -The script will sort and organize by the frequency of an allele present in the fasta.